House to vote on Senate's version of emergency border bill

 Democratic demands include more protections for the children, such as setting medical and hygiene standards at facilities, a requirement that any death of a minor be reported within 24 hours, and a 90-day limit on detaining migrant children in much-criticized "influx" facilities.
 Democrats have also cut funding for Immigration and Customs Enforcement salaries.

 "The United States Senate is not going to pass a border funding bill that cuts the money for ICE and the Department of Defense.
 It's not going to happen.
 We already have our compromise," McConnell said.
-He called the Senate bill, which passed Wednesday on a lopsided 84-8 vote, "the only game in town."
+He called the Senate bill, "the only game in town."

-Suggesting a fig leaf, McConnell said the White House might support making some changes administratively — which have less than the force of law — to address some Democratic concerns.
+McConnell said the White House might support making some changes administratively — which have less than the force of law — to address some Democratic concerns.

+For instance, Pence agreed that lawmakers would be notified within 24 hours when a child died in custody, said people familiar with his call with Pelosi.
+The vice president also agreed to the 90-day time limit for migrant children to be housed in influx facilities.

 Pelosi had been considering a House vote Thursday on the changes Democrats were seeking.
 But with Congress under pressure from a horrific photo of young drowned migrants and accounts of brutal conditions for detained children — and lawmakers eager to break for a July 4 recess — pressure was building on all sides to end a weekslong stalemate that has blocked the measure.